iamkabilash/ab-testing-boilerplate/README.md

 _You will need to refresh the target URL once if that URL already loaded in the browser._

-7. You can use the variation-1.js & variation-1.scss inside the variation-1 directory to create your AB Test variation or you can create your own folder structure.
-Just make sure to add the correct path for your variation js in webpack entry object.
+7. You can use whatever directory structure you want to use just make sure you write your `src` directory path to the `src-path.txt` file in the root directory.

 8. Finally, when you're done with the local development, run following command to build the final javascript and css to use in the A/B testing tools.